Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai Municipality approval is required for any products classified as animal feed or veterinary-adjacent consumables.
 This approval ensures that feed products meet UAE safety and quality standards before they are distributed to the market.
 Additionally, imports of certain animal requisites may require CITES compliance documentation, particularly for products derived from or containing materials sourced from regulated or protected species.

-Free zone companies wishing to sell directly into the UAE mainland market must either appoint a licensed mainland distributor or establish a separate mainland branch, as free zone licences do not in themselves permit direct retail or wholesale activity on the mainland.
+Free zone companies wishing to sell directly into the UAE mainland market must either appoint a licensed mainland distributor or establish a separate mainland branch, as free zone licenses do not in themselves permit direct retail or wholesale activity on the mainland.

 Why Dubai South Is the Right Base for This Trade